 - Wham Line: After Steven rejects Bismuth's destructive weapon:Bismuth: That's exactly what she said.

-- Wham Shot: Bismuth's Breaking Point firing through the Gem of the statue, revealing its true purpose and her True Colors.
+- Wham Shot: Bismuth's Breaking Point firing through the Gem of the statue, revealing its true purpose and what's Beneath the Mask.

 - What the Hell, Hero?: Bismuth is not amused that Rose lied about what happened to her, and tells Steven in their fight.
 Steven, notably, agrees.

 - What You Are in the Dark: Bismuth goads Steven towards using the Breaking Point to shatter her when they're alone in the forge.
-Not only does he refuse, but he promises to tell the other gems what happened to her— something Rose was unable to do.
-Additionally, when not even Bismuth is there to see it, he kicks the Breaking Point into the lava so ensure it's never used.
+Not only does he refuse, but he promises to tell the other gems what happened to her—something Rose was unable to do.
+Additionally, when not even Bismuth is there to see it, he kicks the Breaking Point into the lava to ensure that it's never used.